 What is the Lymphatic System?

-Our lymphatic system is designed to help our circulatory (blood) system remove fluid, proteins and waste products from our tissues and return them back to the heart.
-In addition, our lymphatic system has an immune function (i.e. fights bacteria and viruses) by producing and transporting immune cells.
+Our lymph system is designed to help our circulatory (blood) system remove fluid, proteins and waste products from our tissues and return them back to the heart.
+In addition, the lymph system has an immune function (i.e. fights bacteria and viruses) by producing and transporting immune cells.

-Structurally, our lymphatic system is made up of lymph vessels, lymph nodes and lymphoid tissues.
+Structurally, it is made up of lymph vessels, lymph nodes and lymphoid tissues.
 It contains both superficial and deep lymphatics:

 - Superficial lymphatics: